local-group-games/warbird/README.md

 }
 ```

 If your system needs to maintain state between ticks, you can extends the `System` class.
-A system might be stateful if it interacts with a third party (e.g. a physics library) or needs to store information between frames (e.g. a server message to be processed next tick).
+A stateful system could be required if it interacts with a third party (e.g. a physics library) or needs to store information between frames (e.g. a server message to be processed next tick).
 Pure systems should be favored over stateful systems where possible.

 ```ts
 class PhysicsSystem extends System {